 - If no drug take-back options are available near you, some medications can be thrown away in the trash.
 Putting the unused medicine mixed with an unappealing substance (like coffee grounds) into a plastic bag before throwing it away with the other garbage is recommended.
-Pills should not be crushed when mixed with the coffee grounds or other substance.
+Avoid cushing pills when mixed with the coffee grounds or other substance.

 - Before throwing any medicine away, check to make sure it’s not on the FDA’s list of medications that are better flushed down the toilet than thrown away.
 It’s also a good idea to block out any personal information on medication labels before throwing away the bottles, either by scraping off the label or scribbling over it with a permanent marker.